Northern elephant seal: History and status

-Nevertheless, a genetic bottleneck experienced by Northern elephant seals during the nineteenth century made them more susceptible to disease, environmental changes and pollution.

-This bottleneck caused a sharp loss of genetic diversity and increased homozygosity in the surviving population, and also a decreased number of haplogroups.
+Nevertheless, a genetic bottleneck experienced by northern elephant seals during the nineteenth century made them more susceptible to disease, environmental changes and pollution.
+Such a small initial population of around 20–40 also meant that extensive inbreeding occurred within the species, leading to a whole other onset of issues.
+Issues from the bottleneck include a sharp loss of genetic diversity and increased homozygosity in the surviving population, and also a decreased number of haplogroups.
+In addition to this, there was also a substantial increase in the rate of asymmetry within the animals' skulls.

 In California, the population is continuing to grow at around 6% per year, and new colonies are being established; they are now probably limited mostly by the availability of haul-out space.
 Their breeding was probably restricted to islands, before large carnivores were exterminated or prevented from reaching the side of the ocean.
 Numbers can be adversely affected by El Niño events and the resultant weather conditions, and the 1997–98 El Niño may have caused the loss of about 80% of that year's pups.
 Presently, the northern elephant seal is protected under the federal Marine Mammal Protection Act and has a fully protected status under California law (California Fish and Game Code [FGC] § 4700).

 While the population is rising in the state of California, some colonies farther south are experiencing declining populations, likely due to rising sea and air temperatures.
 In Baja California, the two largest colonies, in Guadalupe and San Benito, have seen consistently declining numbers for the past two decades.
 Seeing as populations farther north are consistently increasing, it has been hypothesized that this discrepancy is due to a change in migration patterns.
 As sea and air temperatures rise, Northern elephant seals may not be migrating as far south as they have previously.
 The climate is expected to continue warming, and southern populations are expected to continue falling.

 Populations of rookery sites in California have increased during the past century.
 At Año Nuevo State Park, for example, no individuals were observed whatsoever until 1955; the first pup born there was observed in the early 1960s.
 Currently, thousands of pups are born every year at Año Nuevo, on both the island and mainland.
 The growth of the site near San Simeon has proved even more spectacular; no animals were there prior to 1990.
 Currently, the San Simeon site hosts more breeding animals than Año Nuevo State Park during winter season.